Ta'ang National Liberation Army: Structure

-Although in theory the TNLA is supposed to simply be the defense department of the PSLF, in practice “there is little separation between the two" and "most PSLF officials are seconded from the armed wing".
+Although in theory the TNLA is simply the defence department of the PSLF, in practice "there is little separation between the two" and "most PSLF officials are seconded from the armed wing".

-In 2013, the TNLA started to organize their armed forces across Ta’ang areas in five regular battalions, plus one dedicated to headquarters-defence and special forces.
-The number of battalions has been increased to 7 in 2013 and to 21 in 2015, divided into 3 brigades and supervised by two tactical operation commands.
-In 2024, Tar Hod Plarng, TNLA's commander-in-chief, claimed that the group had now "seven brigades and more than 30 battalions.”
+In 2013, the TNLA started to organise its armed forces across Ta'ang areas in five regular battalions, plus one dedicated to headquarters-defence and special forces.
+The number of battalions increased to 7 in 2013 and to 21 in 2015, divided into 3 brigades and supervised by two tactical operation commands.
+In 2024, Tar Hod Plarng, TNLA's commander-in-chief, claimed that the group had "seven brigades and more than 30 battalions".

-The TNLA recruits primarily through a conscription policy that obliges each household in areas under their control to provide at least one male recruit.
-Those with many sons often have to provide two.
+The TNLA recruits primarily through a conscription policy that obliges each household in areas under its control to provide at least one male recruit.
+Those with many sons must often provide two.
 The group has also been accused of enlisting child soldiers.